Farwhyn/statcan_energyflows_hackathon/README.md

 # statcan_energyflows_hackathon
-Repository for the scripts and files required during the hackathon by Team 2.
-Note that the Power BI file is not stored here because binary files do not work well with git.
-However, this repo does include the Stata _.do_ file that was used to produce the input data for the Power Bi app.
+Repository for the scripts, files and documentation used for the hackathon by Team 2.
+The main products are the Sankey javascript visualization, available both locall and hosted on AWS, as well as the Power BI tool.
 # Sankey Examples
 Some links to other work for inspiration.